Finning is the process of generating propulsion by moving our scuba fins.

 The motion you need to make with your legs is slow and in a large radius.
 Keep your kicking fairly slow.
 And do most of the work with your bigger leg muscles, up in your thigh and butt, bending your knees.
 Let your lower calf and foot muscles stay a bit more relaxed.
 Let the fin do the work.

 Keep at it and just bring a lot of awareness to your body.
 I am sure you will figure it out.
 It won’t take long for you to get comfortable in the water with fins.
 If all else fails, it could be your fins, if you bought a cheap set.
-If you continue to have problems try another pair.
+If you continue to have problems try another pair of fins.

 Benefits of swimming with Fins